 Slowing Heart Rate Through Breathing

 Scientists have also found that engaging in slow, deep breaths activates the parasympathetic nervous system, which is responsible for promoting relaxation and lowering heart rate.

 Find a quiet space, sit comfortably, and focus on your breath or repeat a calming mantra.
-Allow yourself to let go of the stress and tension from the night's revelry.
+Allow yourself to let go of stress and tension.